 It’s not all pescatarian at Pinchy’s lobster and champagne bar.
-Their ‘made friendlier’ vegan menu is putting those prized crab tacos in the shade.
+The ‘made friendlier’ vegan menu is putting those prized crab tacos in the shade.
 Try the spiced tofu taco topped with pea-green balls of avocado mousse.
 Or a lobster roll alternative, the 'lion’s mane' mushroom roll.
 You’ll want to try several of Pinchy’s small-serve dishes, inspired by Spanish bite-sized dining.

 Gong De Lin

 Take the lift on Swanston Street up to level three and enter the vegan and vego sanctuary that is Gong De Lin.
 The Chinese cuisine served here uses mock meat and tofu to recreate the textures and, dare we say, flavours of meat-based dishes.
 Serves are generous and the choice is stupendous.
 Ease in with chilli wontons packed with greens.
 Then warm up with a clay-pot tofu stew or plate of crispy vegan fried chicken.

 Meat-free Mondays have gone New Orleans–style vegan at Beast CBD.
 Drop in for hush puppies, aka Cajun corn bombs in maple butter.
 Or fire up with mock Southern fried chicken in hot sauce and the vegan smoked BBQ brisket.
 If you’re not already a meat-free convert, it’s a deliciously smoky-spicy way to go vegan for the night.
 And any day of the week, the burgers can be vegan or meaty at Beast.
 The choice is up to you.